Skip to content

 def calculate_evi(optical: xr.Dataset, g: float = 2.5, c1: float = 6, c2: float = 7.5, l: float = 1) -> xr.DataArray: # noqa: E741

-"""Calculate EVI (Enhanced Vegetation Index) from an xarray Dataset containing spectral bands.
+"""Calculate EVI (Enhanced Vegetation Index) from spectral bands.

 Args:

-c1 (float): Aerosol resistance coefficient for the red band (default: 6).
+c1 (float, optional): Aerosol resistance coefficient for red band.
+Defaults to 6.

-c2 (float): Aerosol resistance coefficient for the blue band (default: 7.5).
+c2 (float, optional): Aerosol resistance coefficient for blue band.
+Defaults to 7.5.

 Returns: